 RUSM Graduates Attained Residences in 2022

-USMLE Step 1 first-time pass rate in 2020
+RUSM student’s five-year cumulative USMLE Step 1 first-time pass rate2

 RUSM MEDICAL SCHOOL RESIDENCY